The Eternal Jew (film): Jews as abnormal and depraved

 In a long sequence of images, the film provides examples to illustrate its claims that Aryan/European culture had been corrupted by Jews.

-This sequence includes footage of notable figures who had earned Adolf Hitler's wrath, such as physicist and Nobel laureate Albert Einstein and Spartacist uprising leader Rosa Luxemburg (erroneously named as one and the same person as anarchist Emma Goldman) as representatives of so-called "international Jewry".
+This sequence includes footage of notable figures who had earned Hitler's wrath, such as physicist and Nobel laureate Albert Einstein and Spartacist uprising leader Rosa Luxemburg (erroneously named as one and the same person as anarchist Emma Goldman) as representatives of so-called "international Jewry".
 Einstein's image was juxtaposed with a series of images about the supposed Jewish control of the pornography industry.
 Einstein was characterized as "the relativity Jew, who masks his hatred of Germany behind his obscure pseudo-sciences".

-Other film clips presented Jewish (or supposedly Jewish) actors from the Weimar era such as Curt Bois, Fritz Kortner, Peter Lorre, and Ernst Lubitsch.
-Charlie Chaplin was also included in this sequence and inaccurately identified as Jewish, possibly as a consequence of his role as the Jewish barber in The Great Dictator.
+Other clips presented Jewish (or supposedly Jewish) actors from the Weimar era such as Curt Bois, Fritz Kortner, Peter Lorre, and Ernst Lubitsch.
+Charlie Chaplin was also included and inaccurately identified as Jewish, possibly as a consequence of his role as the Jewish barber in The Great Dictator.

-The film includes two scenes from the Hollywood film The House of Rothschild (1934).
-The first clip shows Mayer Rothschild, a rich man, hiding money and putting on old, shabby clothes in order to fool a corrupt tax collector.
+Two scenes from the 1934 Hollywood film The House of Rothschild are featured; the first depicts Mayer Rothschild, a rich man, hiding money and putting on old, shabby clothes in order to fool a corrupt tax collector.
 The second shows him speaking to his sons, encouraging them to start an international banking business to take advantage of nations' misfortunes in times of war.
 The clips were used without permission.

 The film's narrator asserts that: "the Jew is instinctively interested in everything abnormal and depraved."
-To illustrate this point, Hippler included a scene from Fritz Lang's film M in which the child murderer Hans Beckert (played by Peter Lorre) makes an impassioned plea to the "jury" of criminals, begging for his life and disclaiming responsibility for his crimes on account of insanity.
+To illustrate this point, Hippler includes a scene from Fritz Lang's film M in which the child murderer Hans Beckert (played by Peter Lorre) makes an impassioned plea to the "jury" of criminals, begging for his life and disclaiming responsibility for his crimes on account of insanity.
 Beckert shrieks, "... it burns within me.
 I must go the way I am driven.
 Who knows what is going on inside me?
 How I must – not want, must!"
 According to Sharon Packer, Hitler used this scene to assert that "Jews transmit inheritable criminality and therefore deserve to die."